wangyibo0308/wangyibo0308.github.io/_pages/about.md

 ---

 Yibo Wang is a Ph.D. student in the FSSL Lab of Computer Science at Syracuse University advised by Dr. Yuzhe Tang.
-He received his B. E. from Huazhong University of Science and Technology and his M.S. in Computer Engineering from Syracuse University.
+He received his B.E. from Huazhong University of Science and Technology and his M.S. in Computer Engineering from Syracuse University.

-His research focuses on software security and cost efficiency in blockchains and emerging services (AI), including Software security, Software engineering, System and cost optimization.
+His research focuses on software security, software engineering, system and cost optimization in blockchains and emerging services.

 Publications
 ======